 The cloud acceleration

-As a first reaction, several companies tried to decrease the use of bandwidth of their services (such as Netflix).
+As a first reaction, several companies tried to decrease the use of bandwidth of their services (such as Netflix) due to threat hunting.
 However, soon people were pleasantly surprised when they noticed web efficiency would not drastically decrease.
 At the same time, several organizations, including some historically reluctant to use the Cloud, saw in it the opportunity to continue operating in critical times, even increasing its use.
 For example, Azure reported the use of its services increased more than 700%.
 Many organizations (such as governments) modified their statutes and/ or recommendations to allow the use of services in the Cloud.
 The average citizen is showing a great interest in getting to know and use different tools the web offers for free, including teleconferencing services (such as Zoom or Google Meet), social networking sites and portals (such as Instagram, Reddit) among others, all of them reporting an incredible increment in their use.
 However, more attention is being drawn to web services security aspects, and as a result, remarks or jokes about their security failures soon have arisen (like in the case of Zoombombing).
 In the same way, teleworking presents a renewed challenge for companies’ security policies, since they are not only concerned about their equipments onsite but also about the devices used at home.

 Routine is online now